Sunday, 14 June 2020

 Points of Interest: Uloola Falls, Robertson Knoll, Kangaroo Creek, Karloo Pool

-Despite being the middle of winter, the odd day here and there can easily get into the mid-20s.
-As a Brit, this is perfect weather for hiking and today would be one of those days.
-I decided to head back to Royal National Park for an extended day of hiking through some of the lesser trodden routes in the interior of the national park.
+Despite it being the middle of winter, the odd day here and there can still reach the mid-20s.
+As a Brit, this is perfect hiking weather, and today was one of those days.
+I decided to head back to Royal National Park for an extended day of hiking along some of the park’s lesser-trodden interior routes.

-One of the great things about the area is the train line which runs up the western fringe of the park, allowing a multitude of one-way hikes to be devised.
-Mine would be a south-north trip along the Gurrumbulla Ridge through the heart of the national park, linking up a few of the highlights along the way.
+One of the great advantages of the area is the train line that runs along the park’s western fringe, making it easy to devise a wide range of one-way hikes.
+Mine would be a south–north journey along Gurrumboola Ridge through the heart of the national park, linking several highlights along the way.

-Though I sing the praises of the train, the line to the town of Waterfall was actually closed for trackwork so, I hopped on the replacement bus from the main train station in Sydney, arriving in Waterfall a little later than planned but still with plenty of time for a long, winter hike.
-The walk starts straight from the station where a bush track leaves the back of the car park, into the national park.
-It's also probably worth pointing out that it's the middle of winter here in Sydney yet today would be a heady 22 degrees - my sort of winter.
+Though I often sing the praises of the train, the line to the town of Waterfall was closed for track work.
+Instead, I hopped on the replacement bus from Sydney’s main station, arriving in Waterfall a little later than planned but still with plenty of time for a long winter hike.

-The first objective was Uloola Falls, some 6km away, utilising the Uloola walking track.
-The track is mostly a fire trail which is easy to follow and meanders through the picturesque highlands of National Park, passing Uloola Swamp and eventually arriving at the Uloola bush campsite (little more than a patch of cleared ground among the trees).
-Uloola Falls are adjacent to the campsite.
+The first objective was Uloola Falls, around 6 km away via the Uloola Walking Track.
+The route is mostly a fire trail, easy to follow as it meanders through the picturesque highlands of the national park, passing Uloola Swamp before eventually reaching the Uloola bush campsite—little more than a patch of cleared ground among the trees.
+Uloola Falls lie just beyond the campsite.

 From the station car park, the adventure begins